ChaTbiM/trello-clone/README.md

 # Trello Awesomeness

+## Running Instruction

+1- clone the repo

+2- `npm install`

+To run development server : `npm run dev`

+To run headless cypress tests : `npm run test`

+To run cypress test through browser use this : `npx cypress open` <-- please do not choose electron as the mocking service wont work ( MSW )

 ## Development Story

 created the branch with a vite template then created a new branch to scaffold the app and layout the structure and the tools necessary for the project initially